-Canon G7 X Mark II versus Canon G9 X
+Canon G7 X Mark II vs G9X

-The Canon PowerShot G7 X Mark II and the Canon PowerShot G9 X are two digital cameras that were officially introduced, respectively, in February 2016 and October 2015.
+The Canon PowerShot G7 X Mark II and the Canon PowerShot G9 X are two digital cameras that were revealed to the public, respectively, in February 2016 and October 2015.
 Both the G7X Mark II and the G9X are fixed lens compact cameras that are equipped with an one-inch sensor.
-Both cameras offer a resolution of 20 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 20 megapixels.

-Body comparison: Canon G7 X Mark II vs Canon G9 X
+Body comparison: Canon G7 X Mark II vs G9X

 An illustration of the physical size and weight of the Canon G7 X Mark II and the Canon G9 X is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G9 X is notably smaller (12 percent) than the Canon G7 X Mark II.
 Moreover, the G9X is markedly lighter (34 percent) than the G7X Mark II.
 In this context, it is worth noting that neither the G7X Mark II nor the G9X are weather-sealed.